ToHellWithGeorgia/triangle-mesh-editor/README.md

 | `l` then `0--9`       | **l**oad scene from numbered buffer                |

 ## Evaluation
-For this assignment, you will implement methods in meshEdit.cpp.
+For this assignment, you will implement methods in `meshEdit.cpp`.

-The User Guide on the wiki describes a large number of features that are in principle available in MeshEdit mode.
+The [User Guide](https://github.com/stanford-cs248/triangle-mesh-editor/wiki) on the wiki describes a large number of features that are potentially available in MeshEdit mode.
 You do not have to implement all of these features to receive full credit on the assignment!
 However, you do have to successfully implement a subset of the features.
 Implementing additional features beyond the required subset will earn you extra credit points.

-The particular requirements and functions that you have to implement, are:
+The particular requirements and functions that you have to implement are:

 ### 1. EdgeSplit and EdgeFlip